The following topics are covered:

 absolute codebase is specified.

-In the new Java Plug-in introduced in the Java SE 6 update 10 release, a codebase is always provided by the browser, either because it was explicitly specified, or implicitly obtained from the location of the HTML document.
+A codebase is always provided by the browser, either because it was explicitly specified, or implicitly obtained from the location of the HTML document.
 This allows relative URLs to be used in JNLP files, which is very useful for moving an entire tree of content from one server to another.

 JNLP files reference other JNLP files in a tree structure.
 The